Below is a list of the types of support we can offer.

 We deliver a number of webinars, workshops and groups for both young people and/or their parents/carers to give education, guidance and strategies to support and improve wellbeing.

 Our group work and workshops aim to educate both Parents and Young People about taking care of your own and other’s wellbeing.

-Through education we hope to build resilience and provide support to develop coping strategies for specific issues.
-The groups also offer a valuable opportunity to connect with others who are having similar difficulties.
+Through education we hope to build resilience and support to develop coping strategies for specific issues.
+The groups and webinars we offer vary throughout the year and provide a valuable opportunity to connect with others who are having similar difficulties.